marcelpetrick/DevNotes/BeenThereSeenThat/20221213_mucpp_meeting_TimurDoumler_LowLatencycpp/readme.md

 * alignment rules
 * ..

-* use powers of two for sizes (compiler will replace div/mod with bithsifts)
+* use powers of two for sizes (compiler will replace div/mod with bitshifts)
 * undefined behaviour can be your friend: UB & the optimiser
 * [[assume]] - in C++23; inject more undefined behaviour into the compiler
 * [[assume(x >= 0)]]; <-- just assume, don't measure